 - Generation of content sensitive politically, economically, medically, or culturally.

 - Intentional manipulative redirection of attention: Sharing positive generated content in order to direct attention away from harmful actions.

 - Plagiarism: Tools that promote academic dishonesty.

 Usages which appear to violate our guidelines should be reported within 24 hours to Cohere by contacting us at firstname.lastname@example.org.

-Note about adversarial attacks: Intentional stress testing of the API and adversarial attacks are allowable, but violative generations must be reported immediately, and must not be used for any purpose except for documenting the result of such attacks in a responsible manner.
+Note about adversarial attacks: Intentional stress testing of the API and adversarial attacks are allowable, but violative generations must be disclosed here and reported immediately, and must not be used for any purpose except for documenting the result of such attacks in a responsible manner.